thib-s/courses-gtl/Outdoor-SLAM-GTL2018/notes.md

 02-12 meeting:
 ==============

+Work done: Visualization of the features as markers in rviz.
+Some glitch are still present but it may be fixed soon.
+Also we need to split the data flow to have both features messages and marker output.
+The first version of message definition are made, we still need to check for other eventual useful fields.

 initialisation:
 ---------------
 start with an empty map, and add feature in the map as you sees it